top of page

 My husband and I venture on a bookstore crawl through our town and the neighboring cities!

-Memoir "Monday": a review of My Life In France
+Memoir "Monday": a review of My Life In France by Julia Child

 Fall in love with France and with cooking as you read the humorous and touching memoir of Julia Child: My Life in France.
 4/5 stars.